Should I soak wood before smoking

 Benefits of Soaking Wood

-• Slower burn: Wet chips burn slower, good for short grilling sessions.
+• Slower burn: Wet chips burn slower, which can help for short gas-grill sessions.

 • Common advice: Many wood chip bags suggest soaking, so beginners try it.